What are Business Markets?

-First let's look at perfect competition, what is it?
-In perfect competition there are multiple businesses offering the same, or very similar products, and even though there are many competitors, none of them are big enough to influence the price of any identical products.
-An example of this could be farming, where there are multiple farmers all producing the same produce but none of them are big enough to set their own price, so they go with a market price which is roughly equal to their competitors.
+In perfect competition there are multiple companies offering the same, or very similar products, and even though there are many competitors, none of them are big enough to influence the price of any identical products.
+An example of this could be farming, where there are multiple farmers all producing the same products but none of them are big enough to set their own price, so they go with a market price which is roughly equal to their competitors.

-Also in perfect competition there are a large number of buyers and sellers of the same product this can mean that the buyers can also influence the price offered.
-For example, supermarket comparison, if there are two supermarkets in a town offering the same oven chips (not taking in to account quality differences), the one priced at £3 a bag and the other priced at £5 a bag, then the store offering them at the lower price will see more sales.
+Also in perfect competition there are a large number of buyers and sellers of the same product, this can mean that the buyers can also influence the price offered.
+For example, two supermarkets offering the same oven chips (not taking into account quality differences), the one is priced at £3 a bag and the other priced at £5 a bag, the store offering them at the lower price will see more sales.
 Therefore it is better for them to both offer the product at a relatively similar price in order to get more buyers into the store.

-Another trait is that there is perfect information.
-Perfect information is when there is knowledge of price, utility, quality and production methods of products.
-This perfect information can then be used in order to assume what another party is thinking but cannot be used to influence the outcome.
+Another aspect of perfect competition is perfect information.
+This is where there is knowledge of price, quality and production methods of products.
+This perfect information can then be used in order to assume what another party is thinking, but cannot be used to influence the outcome.
 An example of perfect information is during a game of chess, both players can see the pieces on the board, both can see the moves available, but neither player is aware of what the other is thinking and neither can accurately predict the next move or the outcome of the game.

-Now you know what a competitive market is, let's look at the different types of businesses that operate within them.
+Now you know what a competitive market is, let's look at the different types of companies that operate within them.

 Monopolies are a specific organisation that is the only supplier of a specific commodity.
 An example of this is Apple with the iPhone.
-You can buy a similar device from China or an Android phone, but if you specifically want an iPhone you have to go to Apple for it.
+You can buy a cheaper replica device or an Android phone, but if you specifically want an iPhone you have to go to Apple for it.

-Monopolistic competition is where many businesses sell products that are differentiated from each other, but are actually similar.
-For example, crisp manufacturers all producing different but similar flavours (cheese and onion vs. sour cream and onion).
+Monopolistic Competition is where many companies sell products that are differentiated from each other, but are actually similar.
+For example, crisp manufacturers all producing different, but similar, flavours (cheese and onion vs. sour cream and onion).

 Oligopolies are markets dominated by only a small number of sellers.
-You can again use technology as an example of this where Apple iOS and Google Android dominate smartphone operating systems, while computer operating systems are overshadowed by Apple iOS and Microsoft Windows.1
+You can see this in phone and computer operating systems where Apple iOS and Google Android are dominating the phone market and Apple iOS and Microsoft are dominating the computer operating systems.1

 In a world of perfect competition the interactions occur as many customers buying products from many different, small, suppliers.
-In this way, no one business can set the price for the products, sellers and consumers accept the going price.
+In this way, no one company can set the price for the products, with sellers and consumers accepting the going price.

-Monopolies have interactions where all of their consumers purchase a specific product from a specific business.
-These businesses are then able to set the price of these products.
+Monopolies have interactions where all of their consumers purchase a specific product from a specific company.
+These companies are then able to set the price of these products.

-Monopolistic Competition interacts through having consumers purchasing different products that are similar to those provided by another business.
-This means that the businesses will have to compete for the custom.
+Monopolistic Competition interacts through having consumers purchasing different products that are similar to those provided by another company.
+This means that the companies will have to compete for the custom.
 It also means that the demand for the product will affect the price.

-Oligopolies have interactions where consumers are able to buy a small number of items from large businesses.
-These businesses have a high interdependence.
-This is where they have a dependance on the other businesses around them.
-Businesses such as these need to be careful about how their actions affect the markets around them.
+Oligopolies have interactions where consumers are able to buy a small number of items from large companies.
+These need to be careful about how their actions affect the markets around them.

 Monopsonies interact with their clients and allow them to dictate the price of the product they are selling.
-If there is a high demand for the product the price can go up, in order to make more profit, or the price can go down in order to lure the customer into the business in order to buy a greater range of items.
-This is usually in the form of one large consumer interacting with many smaller businesses.
+If there is a high demand for the product the price can go up in order to make more profit, or the price can go down in order to lure the customer into the company.
+This is usually in the form of one large consumer interacting with many smaller companies.

 Goals within the Perfect Competition Market